xhit/pannellum/readme.md

-# Changes from forked library
+# Changes in this branch

 ## Api event "customerror"
-New api event "customerror" what is fired when sceneId doesn't exists.
+New api event `customerror` what is fired when sceneId doesn't exists.
 Project example: when in a tour builder the user create hotspots in every scene, if hotspot is type scene then you can control when is clicked if only a scene of the tour is loaded.

 Example code for customerror event: